BigNtertainment/touhou-game-for-fair/README.md

 - `make all` to compile without using .o files

 ## Bugs
-We are aware that the game is buggy and not finished, but for sake of our own sanity we dont plan on fixing it anymore.
+We are aware that the game is buggy and not finished, but for sake of our own sanity we don't plan on fixing it anymore.
 More info can be found [here](https://bigntertainment.github.io/BigNgine).